A novel class of functionals for perturbative algebraic quantum field theory: Introduction

-Even though the class of microlocal functionals is widespread in the literature, we have found that it allows for unexpected behaviour that has so far gone unnoticed (possibly because many authors restrict their attention to polynomials).
-The most surprising example is that the Poisson bracket of two microcausal functions, while well-defined as a functional, is not guaranteed to be smooth.
-This means in particular that the set of microcausal functionals is not closed under this bracket.
-We provide an explicit example in this article of two microcausal functionals whose bracket is discontinuous.
+In this paper we show that the class of microcausal functionals, which is commonly used in the literature, suffers from an unexpected and surprising defect: Although the Peierls bracket of two arbitrary microcausal functionals is a well defined functional, it is not always continuous (and hence not microcausal).
+We prove this with an explicit example of two regular (hence microcausal) functionals whose Peierls bracket is discontinuous.
+The fact that this problem has gone unnoticed for the past decade is presumably due to the fact that most authors have restricted their attention to \emph{polynomial functionals}.
+Physically, this restriction rules out many interesting theories, e.g.\ the sine-Gordon model (where the interaction is a cosine) and many relevant observables, e.g.\ gauge-invariant observables in Yang-Mills theories that model Wilson loops.

-Furthermore, we have found some subtleties to the connection between on-shell and off-shell algebras in the functional formalism.
+We have found a related issue in the connection between on-shell and off-shell algebras in the functional formalism.
 In the on-shell approach, observables are functionals on the space of solutions to the Euler-Lagrange equations, i.e.\ `on the mass-shell'.
-In modern formulations using homological algebra (see e.g.\ \cite{Fredenhagen2012}) off-shell approaches study a \textit{(co-)chain complex} of multivector fields on the space of \textit{all} configurations, physical or not, and re-obtain the space of physical observables in homology.
-It has been a `folklore theorem' for some time that, for free field theories, these approaches are identical.
-We have found strong evidence that this result does not hold for the microcausal version of the complex.
-The obvious proof, which is similar in flavour to the proof of the Poincaré lemma, employs a homotopy operator that fails to respect the microlocal conditions.
-The proof to the time-slice axiom for the algebra of microcausal functionals is similarly obstructed, as it rests on the same operator.
+The modern approach, using homological algebra (see e.g.\ \cite{Fredenhagen2012}), is to work off shell and study a \textit{(co-)chain complex} of multivector fields on the space of \textit{all} configurations (solutions or not).
+The space of on-shell observables is then defined as the (degree $0$) homology of the complex.

+It has been a `folklore theorem' for some time that, for free field theories, these approaches are equivalent.
+We prove this for the complex of arbitrary smooth multivector fields using a natural chain homotopy.
+This also implies the time-slice axiom.
+The microcausal complex is \textit{not} closed under this homotopy, so this proof fails there and strongly suggests that the homology of the microcausal complex is not equivalent to a space of on-shell functionals.
+This also indicates that the time-slice axiom fails for the microcausal complex.